danielroe/roe.dev/content/bio.md

 </div>

+He is part of the team at [Vercel](https://vercel.com) where he is employed to work full-time on Nuxt.

-His open-source work has a focus in the Vue.js and Nuxt ecosystems.
-He's a keynote speaker at conferences and involved in consultancy with companies around the world, particularly around JAMstack, serverless and software architecture.
+His open source work has a focus in the Vue.js and Nuxt ecosystems.
+He's a keynote speaker at conferences around the world, particularly around frontend, web performance, serverless and software architecture.

 <p class="my-4"><img class="w-full" src="/talk.jpg" alt="Daniel giving a talk at Vuefes Japan" width="600" height="400"></p>